Bristol Blenheim L9415, Donegal, December 1940

 Aldergrove believed to be aircraft seen over county Donegal

 this afternoon as reported by U.K. legation, Dublin.
-Two

-member in aircraft still missing.
-Aircraft believed to
+Third member in aircraft still missing.
+Aircraft

-have been short of petrol.
+believed to have been short of petrol.

 At that point in time, the RAF in Northern Ireland was still